-We recommend reading your water meter regularly as you’ll be able to get more accurate bills and identify increases in your water use.
+We recommend reading your water meter regularly, as you’ll be able to get more accurate bills and identify increases in your water use that could be an issue like a leak.
+If you're already taking monthly readings for your other utilities like gas and electricity, you could look at your water at the same time.
 It should be quick and easy, and to help you, we’ve created this simple guide.

 Finding your meter

-If you aren’t sure where your water meter is, the first place you can check is My Account.
-Simply click on the “Details/Consumption” button in the “Manage Account” section.
+If you aren’t sure where your water meter is, the first place you can check is My Account

 Most water meters can be found in an underground chamber in or around your property.
 Meter chambers are often located close to the property boundary, in a nearby footpath or verge, or in chambers within property boundaries or neighbouring sites.
 Chamber covers range from a small circular plastic cover to large, heavy, rectangular covers made of metal.
 They’ll typically show the word “water”, “meter” or the letter “W”.
 If your meter is inside your property, it’s likely to be on the water pipe as it enters the property - often near the stop tap.